jingweizhanghuai/Morn_doc/docs/Map.rst

 Example 3
 ~~~~~~~~~

-This example shows that: in Morn map we can use any type of keys and
+This example shows that: in `Morn <https://github.com/jingweizhanghuai/Morn>` map we can use any type of keys and
-values, such as integer float pointer array string and struct etc. And
+values, such as integer, float, pointer, array, string, and struct etc. And
-we can mix use any type in map.
+we can mix use these different types in a same map.

 .. code:: c